The old-fashioned and popular pastrami sandwich gets the star treatment with homemade rye bread, gruyere cheese and mustard.

-This pastrami gruyere sandwich took me back ages, back to the years I lived in California when I discovered wheat thins and graham crackers.
-I also ate pastrami for the first time.
+This pastrami gruyere sandwich took me back a long time, to the years I lived in California, where I discovered wheat thins and graham crackers and ate pastrami for the first time.

-For today's sandwich, I wanted a simple bread, a straight dough bread that could be made in a day.
+For today's sandwich, I wanted a simple, straight-dough bread that could be made in a day.
+It's also great for toast and freezes well.

-This is good, with caraway and cumin seeds, and is a straight dough method, so you don't need ferments or overnight stays in the fridge.
+This is a solid bread with caraway and cumin seeds and uses the straight dough method, so you don't need ferments, sponges or overnight stays in the fridge.

 Related recipes you might like: